felangel/bloc/docs/zh-cn/fluttertodostutorial.md

 In this case, we only have two states:

-- `FilteredTodosLoading` - the state while we are fetching todos
+- `FilteredTodosLoadInProgress` - the state while we are fetching todos
-- `FilteredTodosLoaded` - the state when we are no longer fetching todos
+- `FilteredTodosLoadSuccess` - the state when we are no longer fetching todos

 Let's create `blocs/filtered_todos/filtered_todos_state.dart` and implement the two states.